-Dry or Dust Method: Insecticides may be applied to the seed in any type of treater that will give uniform coverage.
-In small lots of seed, hand treating will be a i er a i pp ry.
-However, it is extremely important to ertreating or overdosing.
-Insecticides may pplied in combination with a fungicide.
+Dry of Dust Method: Insecticides may be applied to the seed in any type of treater that will give uniform coverage.
+In small lots of seed, hand treating will be satisfactory.
+However, it is extremely important to avoid overtreating or overdosing.
+Insecticides may also be applied in combination with a fungicide.

-Loud Seed Treater: Several liquid insecticide formulations are recommended for use in custom seed treaters.
+Liquid Seed Treater: Several liquid insecticide formulations are recommended for use in custom seed treaters.
 These treaters are designed to treat seed with insecticide, fungicide or both.